WebCrew/HumHub-Twitter-Module/README.md

-## Twitter
+## Discord

-Adds a panel on the Dashboard, with the Twitter Timeline.
+Adds a panel on the Dashboard, with the Discord Chat Widget.

 ### Installation

--  open: widgets/views/twitterframe.php
+-  open: widgets/views/discordframe.php
--  do your settings on line 11
+-  paste your Discord Chat Widget Embed Code on line 11
 -  then save changes and upload the module to HumHub/protected/modules
--  rename the module to **twitter**
+-  rename the module to **discord**
 -  go to HumHub Admin Panel and activate the module

 __Author:__ Andreas Holzer